QTL analysis

 Input data file format

 The package FlxQTL does not require any particular data format.
 Any file readable in Julia is fine, but the input should contain traits (or phenotypes), genotypes (or genotype/allele probabilities), marker information on marker names, chromosomes, and marker positions.
-All inputs are types of Arrays (Float64) in Julia and should have no missing values, i.e. imputation is required if missing values exist.
+All inputs are types of Arrays (Float64), or Matrix{Float64}, in Julia and should have no missing values, i.e. imputation is required if missing values exist.

 Use any Julia package able to read data files (.txt, .csv, etc.).
-Julia's built-in module DelimitedFiles supports "read" and "write" files.
-Let's try using an example dataset in FlxQTL.
-It is plant data: Arabidopsis thaliana in the data folder.
+We start with a plant dataset in FlxQTL: Arabidopsis thaliana in the data folder.
 Detailed description on the data can be referred to README in the folder.

 using DelimitedFiles